-Using the Embedded Web Server, select the Firmware update maintenance tab and then Firmware update.
+- Using the Embedded Web Server, select the Firmware update maintenance tab and then Firmware update.
 Press Check now to check whether new firmware is available.
-If new firmware is available, some information about the new firmware is displayed, and you are given the opportunity to download and install it.
+If new firmware is available, some information about the new firmware is displayed, and you are given the opportunity to download and install it. - Using the HP Utility under Windows, select your printer, the Support tab and then Firmware Update.